Skip to content

 Merry Market Meltdown, TFSA, Wild Card Weekend and #MoneyStories

 Hey there!
-It’s 2016 and things aren’t looking great.
+It’s 2016, and things aren’t looking great.
 The stock market is in the dumps, the Canadian dollar and oil prices are plummeting, and there’s talk of North Korea having a Hydrogen Bomb.
 But who cares?
 As an Indexer, I’m not bothered by the stock market’s ups and downs.
-However, I’m definitely keeping an eye on the North Korea situation.
+However, I’m keeping an eye on the situation in North Korea.
 But whatever happens, I’m confident that we’ll make it through.
 Here’s to a fantastic new year for all of us!

 Lottery Losses